dansmyers/AI/Labs/4-Embeddings/README.md

 "boy" + ("woman" - "man")
 ```

-should be close the the emebdding for "girl" and
+should be close the the embedding for "girl" and

 ```
 "king" + ("woman" - "man")